valdisdot/Skeleton/README.md

 }
 ``````

 `list` - represent a combo box, where we can select only one element.
-Property `values` must be presented and contains items for a list.
+Property `values` must be presented and contain items for a list.
 Minimum size is 1.

 ``````
 {